vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

 [Grafana](https://grafana.com/) allows you to query, visualize, alert on, and explore metrics no matter where they are stored.
 Grafana provides tools to form graphs and visualizations from application data.

 **Note:** Grafana is configured with Prometheus as a default data source.
-If you have customized the Prometheus deployment namespace and it is not deployed in the default namespace, `tanzu-system-monitoring`, you need to change the Grafana datasource configuration in the code as follows.
+If you have customized the Prometheus deployment namespace and it is not deployed in the default namespace, `tanzu-system-monitoring`, you need to change the Grafana data source configuration in the code as follows.

 1. Retrieve the version of the available package.